HoustonRuby/rails_girls/02_lets_get_building/01_change_the_front_page.md

 ![](../images/sublime_index_erb.png)

-That looks a lot like what's in the browser!
+That looks a lot like what's in the browser, doesn't it?
 This is `html` with a touch of something called `erb`.
 We can see that in the extension of the file, `.html.erb`.

 > Ask your coach about `html` and `erb`.